CAREERS EDUCATION, INFORMATION, ADVICE AND GUIDANCE (CEIAG)

 At The Deepings School we provide a comprehensive CEIAG programme to students in every year group and this includes aspects of work related learning, enterprise education, option choices and information surrounding RPA (raising of the participation age).
 Students in our Sixth Form are very well supported as they make their applications to University, apply for Higher Level Apprenticeships or other non University post 18 pathways.

 Most people spend many years of their life in a working environment and it is important to equip our students with the necessary skills for them to career plan and know how and where to access impartial and unbiased information.
-Developing key enterprise and employability skills are important and we are pleased to have been selected as a National Citizen Service Champion School, for our student participation.
+Developing key enterprise and employability skills are important and we are pleased to have been selected as a National Citizen Service Champion School, for our student participation of the programme.

 Our NEET (not in employment, education or training) figures remain very low.
 Our 2016 leavers progressed successfully onto the pathways of their choice with only two year 11 and two year 13 students not taking up their offers, this represents 0.8% and 1.4% of the cohort respectively - well below the national average.